ericoporto/ags-manual-wiki/Character.md

 been issued to get there.
 You could also use this in on_event for eEventEnterRoomBeforeFadein to use whenever a player enters a room.

+**NOTE:** `PlaceOnWalkableArea` ignores any parts of the room beyond room Edges.
+This was done so, because Edges usually serve like an area boundaries and may trigger player leaving the room.

+**NOTE:** `PlaceOnWalkableArea` is searching for valid walkable areas not pixel by pixel, but in intervals of 5 pixels.
+This was originally done for performance reasons.
+Because of that it may fail if walkable areas are too thin.

 Example:

 ```ags